-If the dispute is not resolved informally, it shall be put in writing and presented to the Provost who will forward copies to the Affirmative Action Officer and the Coordinating Officer for Section 504.
-Upon receipt of the above information, those officials shall request that the respondent(s) submit any documents or other information that they believe are relevant to their position on the action being disputed and shall confer to name a representative (if any).
-Within fifteen (15) working days after the written grievance is presented to them, the officials shall render a decision in writing and present it to the grievant, or his/her representative.
+If the dispute is not resolved informally, it shall be put in writing and presented to the Assistant Provost who will forward copies to the Affirmative Action Officer and/or the Coordinating Officer for Section 504.
+Upon receipt of the above information, those officials shall request any documents or other information that they believe are relevant to their position on the action being disputed and shall confer to name a representative (if any).
+Within fifteen (15) working days after the written grievance is presented to them, the officials shall render a decision in writing and present it to the student, or her/his representative.

 Stage 3 – Committee

-If the grievant or the respondent is not satisfied with the written decision, he/she may appeal to the Affirmative Action Officer.
-If the grievant or the respondent is not satisfied with the written decision at the conclusion of Stage 2 and wishes to proceed further, he/she may appeal to the Affirmative Action Officer where, if the dispute is not resolved by mediation, a hearing will be scheduled by the Coordinating Officer – Section 504/ADA Compliance who will designate the hearing officer.
+If either party is not satisfied with the written decision at the conclusion of Stage 2 and wishes to proceed further, a hearing will be scheduled by the Affirmative Action or the Coordinating Officer – Section 504/ADA Compliance who will designate the hearing officer.

 Stage 4 - Final

 Contact the Office of Civil Rights (OCR) or NYS Division of Human Rights.
-If the grievant or the respondent is not satisfied with the written advisory opinion of the Committee at the conclusion of Stage 3, and wishes to proceed further, the student may file a complaint with the New York State, Region II, Office of Civil Rights (OCR) at: U.S. Department of Education Washington, D.C.
-20202-1100 PHONE: (800) 421-3481 TDD: (877) 521-2172 Email: email@example.com Or New York State Division of Human Rights NYS Division of Human Rights Agency Agency Building 1, 2nd Floor Empire State Plaza Albany, NY 12220 Telephone No. (518) 474-2705 or (518) 474-2707 Email: firstname.lastname@example.org
+If either party is not satisfied with the written advisory opinion of the Committee at the conclusion of Stage 3, and wishes to proceed further, the student may file a complaint with the New York State, Region II, Office of Civil Rights (OCR) at: U.S. Department of Education Washington, D.C.
+20202-1100 PHONE: (800) 421-3481 TDD: (877) 521-2172 Email: firstname.lastname@example.org Or New York State Division of Human Rights NYS Division of Human Rights Agency Agency Building 1, 2nd Floor Empire State Plaza Albany, NY 12220 Telephone No. (518) 474-2705 or (518) 474-2707 Email: email@example.com

 Individuals have the right to file a complaint with Housing and Urban Development (HUD) within one year after the alleged denial of an emotional support animal (ESA) or may file a lawsuit in federal district court within two years of the alleged denial.
 If a complaint is filed with HUD, HUD will investigate the complaint at no cost to the person with a disability.
 There are several ways that a person may file a complaint with HUD: